emibcn/pywisp/README.md

   --url              Gets an authenticated URL to connect to the device using
                      browser (default: False)
-  --ssh              Connects to device using SSH (default: False)
+  --ssh              Connects to device using SSH (default: False) --cmd CMD          Connects to device and run a command (default: None)
 ```